CharlesDavidEly/advanced-monte-carlo/README.md

 ![Screenshot](MonteCarloEqn.jpg)

 The above formula is the core of the stock price Monte Carlo simulation concept, modeling geometric Brownian under the risk-neutral measure.
-A simulated stock price can be conceptualized as the previous day's stock price multiplied by *e* to the sum of 1) some drift (scaled by time step Δt), and 2) a random walk (scaled by √(Δt)).
+A simulated stock price can be conceptualized as the previous day's stock price multiplied by *e* to the sum of 1) some drift (scaled by time step *Δt*), and 2) a random walk (scaled by *√(Δt)*).

 ## Drift

-An underlying's drift is simply a product of its μ (average simple return) and σ (simple return standard deviation) as calculated over some specified ex-post sample period, interacting as depicted in the formula above and then being scaled by Δt.
-Notably, the core of the drift term (that is, the part in the parentheses that's ultimately scaled by Δt) is also equivalent to the same ex-post sample's average log return, so it could just be defined as that directly without any need for μ or σ.
-Alternatively, μ and σ (or an expected average log return as previously explained) could be specified explictly to plug a particular ex-ante market view into the model.
+An underlying's drift is simply a product of its *μ* (average simple return) and *σ* (simple return standard deviation) as calculated over some specified ex-post sample period, interacting as depicted in the formula above and then being scaled by *Δt*.
+Notably, the core of the drift term (that is, the part in the parentheses that's ultimately scaled by *Δt*) is also equivalent to the same ex-post sample's average log return, so it could just be defined as that directly without any need for *μ* or *σ*.
+Alternatively, *μ* and *σ* (or an expected average log return as previously explained) could be specified explictly to plug a particular ex-ante market view into the model.

 ## Random Walk

-An underlying's random walk is simply ε (a random movement) scaled by both σ and √(Δt).
+An underlying's random walk is simply *ε* (a random movement) scaled by both *σ* and *√(Δt)*.

 ## Extras

-Importantly, this random term ε is ultimately the center of all attention.
+Importantly, this random term *ε* is ultimately the center of all attention.
 It is this term, for each underlying at each simulation step, that must be manipulated in careful and clever ways to account for nonnormality and correlation.

-Specifically, there is at each step of the simulation with respect to the random term, ε:
+Specifically, there is at each step of the simulation with respect to the random term, *ε*:

-1. The application of skew and kurtosis (ex-post sample or ex-ante desired) to each stock's simulated ε (achieving ε's)
+1. The application of skew and kurtosis (ex-post sample or ex-ante desired) to each stock's simulated *ε* (achieving *ε'*s)
 2. The determination of necessary correlations by taking desired correlations (ex-post sample or ex-ante desired) and accounting for interactive effects (they must be made stronger to offset the correlation muting effect caused by applying skew and kurtosis in step 1)
-3. The application of necessary correlations to the ε's resulting from step 1 (achieving our final desired ε''s)
+3. The application of necessary correlations to the *ε'*s resulting from step 1 (achieving our final desired *ε''*s)

 # Parameters